 2020 is also the year of the U.S. Census.
 Young children have been historically undercounted, which affects funding allocations for vital services as well congressional representation.
 Lots of great folks in Ohio have coalesced around efforts to advocate for a thorough Census count.
 You might also hear about efforts to oppose the U.S. Department of Education’s plans to scrap preschool questions (among others) in the federal Civil Rights Data Collection (CRDC) this year.

 Finally, as leaders consider investing in programs and policies to support children, expect them to want to know about the long-term “pay off.”
 Toward this end, researchers should get louder about the limits of attempts to quantify whether preschool “works.”
-They should issue clear guidance and interpretation for policy makers on research topics with immediate policy implications, likpreschool fadeout, the value of early childhood teacher credentials, or best practices in reading instruction for young readers.
+They should issue clear guidance and interpretation for policy makers on research topics with immediate policy implications, like preschool fadeout, the value of early childhood teacher credentials, or best practices in reading instruction for young readers.
 The need for good data is one area where researchers and policy makers have an enduring shared interest, so it makes sense to work together on this.